Alipsa/fx-yearmonth-picker/README.md

 format provided with the yearMonthPattern argument.

 ## Customization
-The YearMonthPicker has a style class called "year-month-picker" and the YearMonthPickerCombo a style class called "year-month-picker-combo" which can be used to specify specific css styling for the components.
+The YearMonthPicker has a style class called "year-month-picker", and the YearMonthPickerCombo a style class called "year-month-picker-combo" which can be used to specify specific css styling for the components.

 Both components are styled like a default combobox.